 This means you will have to subject your bike to stem change which will further lead to constant mechanical fixings.
 Later on, this will only lead to your bike breaking down every now and then.

 Are the electric bikes heavy?
-Typically, the electric bikes are heavier than regular bikes.
+Typically, electric bikes are heavier than regular bikes.
 While a regular bike weighs 25 pounds (around 12 kg), the e-bike could go up to 50 pounds (around 22 kg) and more.

 You will mostly feel the weight of your e-bike when climbing steep hills.
 The good thing is that the electric assist effectively makes up for this additional weight.

 Do I really need to do a “Test Ride” for my new electric bike?
 When getting a new e-bike, the last thing you need to do is rush during the buying process.
-Take a short (or long) ride with the bike and get to feel its comfort, maneuverability, the braking system, durability and so much more.
+Take a short (or long) ride with the bike and get to feel its comfort, maneuverability, braking system, durability and so much more.

 Yes, a test ride will always add value to the whole process of deciding if the bike is good for you or not.